 These are recommendations from our Facebook page, so if we missed your favorite, please tell us about it in the comments!

 - Lake Pflugerville -- Includes a 3 mile walking/jogging trail, playground, boat launch, pavilion and beach area.
-The beach at Lake Pflugerville is actually made up of tiny pebbles, and they can get quite hot, so bring water shoes!
+The beach at Lake Pflugerville is actually made up of pea gravel, which can get quite hot, so bring water shoes!
 Great for swimming, but there is no lifeguard.
 (18216 Weiss Ln, Pflugerville)

 - E. Rendon Sr. Festival Beach Park -- I'm not sure how much of a beach there is at Festival Beach, but it's described as a very shady park with a dirt path along the shore of Lady Bird Lake.
 If you've been there, tell us more in the comments!
 (2101 Bergman St)

 - Emma Long Park -- One of the largest parks in Austin, Emma Long features a long sandy beach and an enclosed swimming area.
 Admission is $8 per car.
 (1600 City Park Rd)

 - Shore Club Volente Beach -- Features their own sandy beachfront and 3 volleyball courts in its water park.
 Admission is free for 2 and under, $15.99 for kids under 42", and $20.99 for anyone over $42".
 (16107 FM 2769, Volente)

 - Westlake Beach -- A privately owned park on Lake Austin, Westlake Beach is open to the public.
 Admission is $5 for ages 11 and under, and $11 for ages 12 and up.
 The park includes a small sandy beach, sand volleyball, water volleyball, pavilions, and a concession stand.
 (2509 West Lake Dr)